 It should be noted that the foregoing examples do not constitute an exhaustive list of self-authenticating writings or documents.
-Of course, writings or documents that do not qualify under subsection (b) may be authenticated under the principles announced in subsection (a) or elsewhere in Article IX of the Code.
+Of course,

 Sec.
 9-2.
 Authentication of Ancient Documents

 The requirement of authentication as a condition precedent to admitting a document in any form into evidence shall be satisfied upon proof that the document (A) has been in existence for more than thirty years, (B) was produced from proper custody, and (C) is otherwise free from suspicion.